 Hard water minerals collect on your skin and in your hair, making it look dull.
 It can also contribute to painful razor burn.

-Soft water is more efficient at cleaning soap residue, so you’ll have softer skin and sleeker hair.
-Plus, your clothes will look less faded and your dishes will look cleaner.
+Soft water is more efficient at rinsing soap residue, so you’ll have softer skin and sleeker hair.
+Plus, your clothes will look more colorful and your dishes will look cleaner.

 Less Soap and Cleaning Time